 - The Canadian Military Engineers Association (CMEA) is established to enhance the effectiveness of Canada’s military engineering capability, to encourage effective communication and close association amongst the Canadian Military Engineer Family, to facilitate the well-being of Association members, and to preserve the history and heritage of Canada’s military engineering practitioners.

-- In order to assist CMEA members and their dependants pursuing post secondary education, the CMEA Bursary Program was put in place.
+- In order to assist CMEA members and their dependents pursuing post-secondary education, the CMEA Bursary Program was put in place.

 - This policy states the governance concerning the CMEA Bursary Program.

 - The program consists of nine individual educational bursaries of $1,500, to be awarded annually, for the year of study starting in September, to nine applicants meeting the criteria shown below.
-Applicants may receive bursaries in more than one year of study, however annual application must be submitted.
+Applicants may receive bursaries in more than one year of study, however, the annual application must be submitted.
 Priority must be given to those applicants who have not previously received a bursary through this program.

-- The following are eligibility criteria for the Bursary Program:
+- The following are the eligibility criteria for the Bursary Program:

 - the applicant must be a CMEA member or a dependent of a current or deceased CMEA member; and

 - the applicant must have completed or be in his or her final year of secondary schooling and preparing to attend or be continuing a program at a certified post-secondary educational institution such as an institute of higher learning (University, Trades School, Teachers’ College, Technical College, Nursing School).

 - Bursary recipients will be chosen on the basis of scholastic and all-around achievement, with consideration for individual’s financial need.
 Bursaries will not be awarded if, in the opinion of the Bursary Selection Board, applicants do not meet a sufficient standard of achievement.
 Selection criteria are as follows: